isomerpages/cpf-workfare/_wis-scheme/Employee/How much?.md

 *Including persons with disabilities who are below 35

 ### You will receive
 40% of your WIS payment in cash, and 60% in CPF contributions.
-We will pay the cash portion into your bank account, or send you a cheque if you do not have a bank account.
+We will credit the cash portion to your PayNow NRIC-linked bank account if you have one.
+Otherwise, it will be credited to the bank account that you have registered to receive Government payouts, or via GovCash if you had not registered a bank account with us.
 Click [here] to update your bank account.

 Use the online [WIS calculator] to see how much WIS you can receive.